null2264/Ghostbox/README.md

 ## License & Credits

-`fedi.aap.frontend` is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+Ghostbox is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-`fedi.aap.frontend` is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+Ghostbox is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Affero General Public License for more details.

-You should have received a copy of the GNU Affero General Public License along with `fedi.aap.frontend`.
+You should have received a copy of the GNU Affero General Public License along with Ghostbox.
 If not, see <https://www.gnu.org/licenses/>.

-`fedi.aap.frontend` make use of code from other opensource and free software under various licenses:
+Ghostbox make use of code from other opensource and free software under various licenses:

-- `fedi.aap.frontend` is a fork of [Soapbox](https://soapbox.pub) a frontend for Rebased, Pleroma and Mastodon, licensed under AGPL v3 or later.
+- Ghostbox is a fork of [Soapbox](https://soapbox.pub) a frontend for Rebased, Pleroma and Mastodon, licensed under AGPL v3 or later.

 - [Tailwind CSS](https://github.com/tailwindlabs/tailwindcss) licensed by Tailwindlab under the simple permissive MIT License.